Alice

 Edo

 Edoardo discovered social dancing in the spring of 1997 and joined the Academy of Danse Libre in the fall of the same year, at the beginning of its second season.
 Little did he know that dance would play such a pivotal role in his life: the elegance of Victorian dances and the energy of those from the early 20th century immediately captured him and haven't let go since.
 As his passion for dancing grew at a very fast pace, he joined the Stanford Vintage Dance Ensemble and eventually other dance groups on and off-campus, like the Knotts Dance Company, decadance, and SF Bounce.
 Edoardo choreographed the opening dances for the Stanford Viennese Ball in 2000 as well as a few pieces for the Academy of Danse Libre.
-He became Artistic Director in 2000 and held that role until 2006, when he passed on the flame thrower to Julie, with whom he is now co-directing the ensemble.
+He became Artistic Director in 2000 and held that role until 2006, when he passed on the flame thrower to Julie, with whom he co-directed through the 2010-2011 season.
 He will do anything (within legality) for a serving or two of good fries.

 Jason